facebook/react/docs/docs/accessibility.md

 ### Notifying the user of errors

 Error situations need to be understood by all users.
-The following link show us how to expose error texts to screen readers as well:
+The following link shows us how to expose error texts to screen readers as well:

 - [The W3C demonstrates user notifications](https://www.w3.org/WAI/tutorials/forms/notifications/)
 - [WebAIM looks at form validation](http://webaim.org/techniques/formvalidation/)